aphp/eds-scikit/docs/functionalities/plotting/age_pyramid.md

 ### Advanced parameters

 Further configuration can be provided, including :

 - `datetime_ref` : Choose the reference to compute the age from.
-It can be either:
-  - a single datetime (string or datetime type)
-  - an array of datetime (one reference for each patient)
-  - a string representing a column of the input dataframe
+  It can be either a single datetime (string or datetime type), an array of datetime (one reference for each patient) or a string representing a column of the input dataframe
 - `return_array`: If set to True, return a dataframe instead of a chart.

 ```python